IBM/graphql-schema-bindings/examples/mutation/README.md

 # Mutation sample

 This sample shows you how to do very simple mutations.
-It handles adds, deletes, and list operations.
+It handles adds, deletes, updates, and list operations.

 ## Running this sample